cimpan91/Docs/Docs/RASCIL.rst

 Job submission Dirac SAFE
 =========================

 To get access to Dirac SAFE, please follow the documentation under `Signing up for Dirac/HPC Resources <https://iris-radioastronomy.readthedocs.io/en/latest/settingup.html>`__ .
 A short introduction to Dirac SAFE will be sent to the user by email once the account is approved.
+More details can be found on `Cambridge CSD3 cheat sheet <https://iris-radioastronomy.readthedocs.io/en/latest/cambridgehpc.html>`__   and  `Slurm Cheat Sheet <https://iris-radioastronomy.readthedocs.io/en/latest/slurm.html>`__

 To submit a job on  Dirac SAFE (skylake):